JuanHasbunZem/third_demo/README.md

 ## Plan

-Initial "blueprint" before creating tests:
+Initial "blueprint" before creating tests (changes may/will occur):

 * Prompt user for a number.
   * _I may need to add an initializer here so I can have an empty array each time the user inputs a number - to avoid refreshing the page._